 - Educational background: BA in English Language and Literature, Faculty of Philology, University of Belgrade

 - Favorite Microsoft product, tool, technology: Sway, Skype

 - What is the best advice you have ever received?
 Don`t judge the book by its cover.

 - Favorite childhood memory: A sight of me and my family standing in front of a waterfall in the beautiful Greek town of Edessa.

-- Favorite book: Emotional intelligence by David Goleman
+- Favorite book: Emotional intelligence by Daniel Goleman